-The non-zero proportion of Proposers who chose (8,2) or Coin inconsistent belief-choice pairs under the profit maximization hypothesis, evidence against this hypothesis.
+Contrary to this prediction, of the Proposers who believed half or fewer of Responder would accept (8,2), 3 of 15 proposed (8,2) in the private condition, 3 of 9 proposed (8,2) in the limited condition, 1 of 7 proposed Coin in the full condition, and 2 of 9 proposed Coin in the limited condition.
+The non-zero proportion of Proposers who chose (8,2) or Coin implies inconsistent belief-choice pairs among at least some subjects under the profit maximization hypothesis, providing evidence against this hypothesis.

-Finally, remaining Proposerswho believed the majority of Responders would accept (8,2).
-According to the profit maximization hypothesis, such Proposers
+Finally, of the choices of the remaining Proposers – those who believed the majority of Responders would accept (8,2) – 20 of 96 (21%) were Coin.
+According to the (risk neutral) profit maximization hypothesis, however, such Proposers should never strictly prefer coin, because when q > 5/8, choosing (8,2) uniquely maximizes expected value, whereas when q < 5/8, choosing (5,5) uniquely maximizes expected value.
+In sum, there was substantial evidence that Proposers did not simply maximize expected value conditional on their beliefs about Responder behavior.

 Social Norms Hypothesis.
 Theories of monetary gains maximization were not sufficient to explain participants’ behavior.
-Moreover, profit maximization theories are agnostic as to why Proposers’ beliefs and behavior varied across information conditions, even when monetary consequences were held fixed. theory of social norms predicted that participants would be focused on different fairness norms when we manipulated their first- and second-order fairness beliefs defined, respectively, as 1) which offers they considered fair, and 2) which offers they believed others considered fair.
+Moreover, profit maximization theories are agnostic as to why Proposers’ beliefs and behavior varied across information conditions, even when monetary consequences were held fixed.
+The theory of social norms we adopt predicted that participants would be focused on different fairness norms when we manipulated their first- and second-order fairness beliefs defined, respectively, as 1) which offers they considered fair, and 2) which offers they believed others considered fair.
 Before analyzing the belief data, however, we first tested our primary hypotheses concerning behavior by analyzing the distribution of offers across information condition.

 Predictions about Frequencies of Behavior by Condition.
 In the full information condition, because information about the coin flip was complete (whether the Proposer chose to flip a coin and the outcome of the coin flip were both public knowledge) and normative expectations for coin were present, we expected more coin choices in this condition relative to the others.
 In the limited information condition, because Proposers could take advantage of the ambiguity created by the opacity of the offer source (an offer of (8,2) could have been generated by a Coin choice, and the Responder could not determine whether the Proposer chose coin), we expected the highest frequency of (8,2) choices.
 Finally, Proposers essentially faced a choice between (5,5) and (8,2) in the private condition, as the Coin choice was not known to Responders, and thus there were no normative expectations to choose Coin; we therefore expected the highest frequency of (5,5) choices in this condition.